lubuntu-team/manual/source/4/4.2/muon.rst

 If you want to save all of your packages on a text file you can :menuselection:`File --> Save Download Pakcage List`.

-On the bottom of muon package manager there is a toolbar that states how many packages are available, installed, and upgradeable.
+On the bottom of muon package manager there is a toolbar that states how many packages are :guilabel:`available`, :guilabel:`installed`, and :guilabel:`upgradeable`.

 To hide the toolbar uncheck the :menuselection:`Settings --> Show Toolbar` checkbox.